GuyBaele/SpreadGL/README.md

 --list: Only compulsory for discrete space analysis.
 Use a location list with its filename extension as an input.
 This file should be in the csv format with a comma (",") separator and comprised of three columns with a specific header of "location,latitude,longitude".
 When this processing step is done, you should be able to see a file called 'rep1.mcc.tre.output.geojson'.
 It represents the spatial layer.

-2. Visualise the spatial layer in Spread.gl.
+2. Visualise the spatial layers in Spread.gl.
-Click the "Add Data" button and import the file named 'rep1.mcc.tre.output.geojson' by drag-and-drop.
+Click the 'Add Data' button and import the file named 'rep1.mcc.tre.output.geojson' by drag-and-drop.
 Then, you need to follow a series of steps to create different types of visuals.
 (1) Create a layer to display phylogenetic branches.
-Select 'Layers' from the navigation bar, then clicking 'Add Layer' and choose 'Arc' in Basic.
+Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Arc' in Basic.
 When specifying the coordinate fields (latitude and longitude) and coloring the branches, the source and target should correspond to the starting and ending points, respectively.
 You can adjust other parameters, such as opacity and stroke, to customise the visualisation.
 Once completed, the phylogenetic tree branches will be rendered on this layer.
 (2) Create a layer that reflects the cumulative numbers of phylogenetic nodes at different places.
-Select 'Layers' from the navigation bar, then clicking 'Add Layer' and choose 'Cluster' in Basic.
+Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Cluster' in Basic.
 Specify the coordinate fields (latitude & longitude) of the ending points.
 Choose a sequential colour bar and set the colours based on 'Point Count' (by default).
 The radius parameters can be adjusted to set an appropriate size for the clusters.
 After that, the clusters that represent the cumulative numbers will be displayed on this layer.
 (3) Create an animation for the dispersal over time.
 You need to add a filter to your map by selecting 'Filters' from the navigation bar, then clicking 'Add Filter' and choosing the result dataset.
 You should then select a field on which to filter data, in this case, a timestamp called "ending_time".
 Once this filter is applied to the map, you can see a time bar at the bottom of the screen.
 Set a moving time window and then click the play button, you will be able to see the animation.

 https://user-images.githubusercontent.com/74751786/221681883-46bc7d5c-efdb-439c-bfbb-98c5f12f11ff.mov